Quiver representations arising from degenerations of linear series, II: Introduction

 Third, even if $\mathfrak g=(Q,\mathfrak L,\mathfrak V)$ arises from a degeneration of linear series to a nodal curve $X$, the morphism $\lp(\g)\to\text{Hilb}^d_X$ need not be an embedding!
 What is its image?
 Is there a natural resolution of $\text{Hilb}^d_X$ to which the morphism factors as an embedding?
 Can we obtain an Abel map for this resolution?

 Fourth, linear series are useful to describe morphisms to projective spaces.
-If $\g=(Q,\mathfrak L,\mathfrak V)$ arises from a degeneration of linear series to a nodal curve $X$, is there a natural morphism from $X$ to a natural degeneration of projective spaces?
+If $\mathfrak g=(Q,\mathfrak L,\mathfrak V)$ arises from a degeneration of linear series to $X$, is there a natural morphism from $X$ to a natural degeneration of projective spaces?
 Could $\lp(\g^*)$ be the target of this morphism, where $\g^*$ is the dual representation of $\g$?
+We argue in Proposition~\ref{dual} that there is a natural rational map $X\dashrightarrow\lp(\g^*)$, but we do not argue that $\lp(\g^*)$ is a degeneration of projective spaces.
+Our theory does not apply to $\g^*$ as $\g^*$ may fail to be a linked net even when $n=1$!

 This paper is organised as follows.
 In Section~\ref{linek_nets} we recall in more detail what $\mathbb Z^n$-quivers and linked nets are and introduce necessary notation.
 In Section~\ref{ln1} we prove that a finitely generated linked net over a $\mathbb Z^n$-quiver of simple objects in a $k$-linear Abelian category is generated by a polygon; see Theorem~\ref{12n}.
 In Section~\ref{ln1n2} we illustrate our proof with the classification of these linked nets for $n=2$.